apache/couchdb/src/docs/src/api/server/authn.rst

 The :config:option:`required_claims <jwt_auth/required_claims>` config
 setting is a comma-separated list of additional mandatory JWT claims that must be present in any presented JWT token.
-A :statuscode:`400` is sent if any are missing.
+A `:code 400:Bad Request` is sent if any are missing.

 The ``alg`` claim is mandatory as it used to lookup the correct key for verifying the signature.